abhiRoy94/css-first-try/README.md

-# This is a test file trying to use pure HTML and CSS to create a static website.
+# This is a test repo trying to use pure HTML and CSS to create a static website.